-Job-based situational judgment assessments and psychometric tests expose candidates to real-life business situations wherein stress management, diplomacy, and other job-related soft skills are put to test.
+Job-based situational judgment assessments and psychometric tests expose candidates to real-life business.
+For example, when stress management, diplomacy, and other job-related soft skills situations are put to the test.

 3. Informal Meetups

-Might not be feasible for all candidates, but would work with ones living in the same city may meet.
+Informal meetups may not be comfortable for all candidates.
+So the ones who live in the same city may meet.
 In this case, you will first send an informal meetup invite first to meet the candidate.
 Therefore, in such meetups, the way one behaves in an informal setting can reveal a lot about his/her overall personality.

 4. Behavioral Interviews

 Exposing candidates to tough behavioral interview questions opens the room for interesting insights about their perspectives on aspects that matter in the everyday operation of businesses.

 - Do you believe in workplace friendships?
 Why and Why not?